 VWAP in Detail

-VWAP - Volume-Weighted Average Price - takes a different approach from TWAP.
+VWAP, or Volume Weighted Average Price, takes a different approach from TWAP.
 Instead of splitting trades evenly over time, it looks at how much trading is actually happening in the market and adjusts accordingly.

-Here’s a simple way to think about it: imagine you’re at a concert and want to leave the venue.
+Here’s a simple way to think about it.
+Imagine you’re at a concert and want to leave the venue.
 If you try to leave when the crowd is thin, you’ll stand out.
 But if you move with the big rush, you blend right in.
-VWAP works the same way - it executes bigger slices of your order when the market is busy (lots of volume) and smaller slices when it’s quiet.
+VWAP works the same way.
+It executes bigger slices of your order when the market is busy and smaller slices when it’s quiet.

 Real-Life Example of VWAP Execution in Forex